 Constraints

-- Spend no more than 8 hours on this end-to-end
+• Spend no more than 1 day on this end-to-end

-- Target desktop web app over mobile
+• Target desktop web app

-Two chefs are better than one
+Two Chefs are Better than One

 Overview